 About Gum Disease

 Gum disease is a progressive disease that can damage the integrity of the health and function of the smile.
 Harmful bacteria in the mouth feed off of tartar and plaque buildup and multiply, spreading throughout the mouth.
 The bacteria will eventually grow in pockets deep inside the gum line.
 As the bacteria spread, the gum line can separate from the teeth and begin to recede, leaving tooth roots exposed and the teeth can become susceptible to extreme sensitivity and even loss.
-Regular visits to our Norfolk, VA dentist office will drastically reduce your chances of getting gum disease.
+There are two stages of gum disease:

 Common signs of gum disease include: